Best Sand Wedge for Bunkers

 • Very forgiving wedge with cavity back, like most people's iron sets

-• Not just a sand club but will work well from all sorts of grassy lies
+• Will also work well from multiple types of grassy lies

 Cons